-- 29. Re-open "job file.xls"
+- 30. Re-open "job file.xls"

 - a.
 This file has been changed since step (23), so that it now references the new base model directory by default.

-- 30. Press ALT+F8
+- 31. Press ALT+F8

-- 31. Select "SIDD" and press the RUN button
+- 32. Select "SIDD" and press the RUN button

-- 32. Press the "SET UP NEW SIMULATION" button
+- 33. Press the "NEW SIMULATION FOR UK" button

-- 33. Type "test" in the text-box with the title "Simulation Name"
+- 34. Type "test" in the text-box with the title "Simulation Name"

-- 34. Press the "ENTER" button
+- 35. Press the "ENTER" button

-- 35. Tick the box to direct the model to calculate "statistics for equivalised income deciles"
+- 36. Tick the box to direct the model to calculate "statistics for equivalised income deciles"

-- 36. Tick the box to indicate that "comparative statistics with the population base" should be evaluated
+- 37. Tick the box to indicate that "comparative statistics with the population base" should be evaluated

-- 37. Press the "ENTER AND RUN" button
+- 38. Press the "ENTER AND RUN" button

-- 38. Press the "LAUNCH MODEL" button
+- 39. Press the "LAUNCH MODEL" button

-The model should then run through once again, in around 1.5 hours.
+The model should then run through once again.
 This time, however, the simulations will project only forward through time, taking the population characteristics back in time from the base specification.
 When the model is complete, please open the analysis\dec.xls file that is created in the "test" simulation directory, and check that all of the statistics reported in the "differences with base" sheet are close to zero.